Újpesti TE (ice hockey)

 Újpesti Torna Egylet jégkorong szakosztály (Újpesti Torna Egylet ice hockey department) is an ice hockey club from Újpest, Budapest, Hungary. Újpesti TE is one of the sport clubs in Hungary that are part of the Újpesti TE sport society.
 The club was founded in 1885, while the ice hockey department was founded in 1930 and refounded in 1955.
-During its history, the club had won 13 titles of national champions.
+The club has won thirteen national championship titles.

-Újpest is infamous as being the club of Attila Ambrus, the "Whiskey Robber".
+UTE is infamous as being the club of Attila Ambrus, the "Whiskey Robber".